schoradt/core/README.md

 - Conversio of raw file formats (such as DNG) require [UFRaw](http://ufraw.sourceforge.net/) under Linux-based systems.

 # Some Internals
-This section shows some starting points and describes a few details.
+This section shows some starting points and describes a few details. _Project_ and _TopicCharacteristic_ are used as running examples.
+As the name states, 'Project' refers to an OpenInfRA project.
+A 'TopicCharacteristic' is an abstract container which groups a set of objects by the description and consolidation of specific attributes.
+The set of objects is called _TopicInstances_ which define values of consolidated attributes.

+## Model

 ## DAO
 Database access is utilized by means of a DAO pattern.